 (a) the CMU is Operational with a Connection Capacity which, after being multiplied by its De-rating Factor, exceeds 50 per cent of its Capacity Obligation;

-(b) the Capacity Provider has provided detailed line diagrams and completed a Metering Assessment as required by Rule 8.3.3(ba); and
+(b) the Capacity Provider has and completed a Metering Assessment as required by Rule 8.3.3(ba); and

 (c) where required under Rule 8.3.3(d), the Capacity Provider has provided a Metering Test Certificate.

-(ha) where the Capacity Agreement relates to an Existing CMU, a Proven DSR CMU or an Unproven DSR CMU and, in any such case, the Capacity Provider has made a declaration in its Application in accordance with Rule 3.6.4(b), 3.6A.3(aa), 3.9.4(b) or 3.10.2(b) that it will complete a Metering Assessment for that CMU, the Capacity Provider has failed to complete a Metering Assessment in accordance with Rule 8.3.3(a) or 8.3.3(b);
+(ha) where the Capacity Agreement relates to an Existing CMU, a Proven DSR CMU or an Unproven DSR CMU and, the Capacity Provider has failed to complete a Metering Assessment in accordance with Rule 8.3.3(a) or 8.3.3(b);

-CHAPTER 7: CAPACITY MARKET REGISTER
+CHAPTER 7: CAPACITY MARKET REGISTER AND CAPACITY MARKET METERING REGISTER

-7. Capacity Market Register
+7. Capacity Market Register and Capacity Market Metering Register

 7.1 Purpose of this Chapter

-7.1.1 The Rules govern the establishment and maintenance by the Delivery Body of the Capacity Market Register.
+7.1.1 The Rules govern the establishment and maintenance by the Delivery Body of the Capacity Market Register and the Capacity Market Metering Register by the CM Settlement Body.

 7.2 Establishment, form and maintenance of the Capacity Market Register